 Ok so here’s the thing.
 Everywhere I’ve researched leaving your comfort zone highlights the importance of doing everyday things differently and taking small steps.
 Take a different route to work, order something different from your usual restaurant choice, try a new form of exercise.
 Big things are good too (as much as I’ve joked about it I have actually skydived.
 I was terrified and literally said goodbye to my family.
 I realise now that was extreme, but it was an incredible experience that left me feeling ridiculously great) but you also want to make changes that affect your day to day.
 And if it doesn’t make you feel great, you learned something!
 You learned what doesn’t work, so you can try something new and see what does.

 This is where ethical living comes in.
 The whole point of ethical living is to move away from the mainstream, most of us have been born in a world where we’ve been using certain products and living in a comfort zone of certain habits because it’s all we’ve known.
-By committing to being more ethical we are making day to day changes all the time, for example trying out new deodorants, changing where we buy clothes, seasonal eating.
+By committing to being more ethical we are making day to day changes all the time, for example trying out new natural, non-toxic products, buying sustainable fashion, or seasonal eating.
 These are all ways we’re leaving our comfort zone and expanding it, and it’s good for us!
 So it doesn’t mean I find one ethical brand for something and I use that for my entire life.
 It means I found an ethical brand, but I can also try out another ethical alternative in the future if I want.
-I’ve cut down on my plastic use, but I can also find ways to cut down on my food waste.
+I’ve increased my zero waste savvy, but I can also find ways to cut down on my food waste.
 The point is that the possibilities are endless, and instead of feeling burdened by rules we can find the fun and excitement in leaving our comfort zone and trying new things, but also helping the world.